ghostwriter/compliance/README.md

 Compliance Automation for PHP - Automatically configure and execute multiple `CI/CD` & `QA Testing` tools on any platform via `GitHub Action`.

+> WIP:
+>
+> This project is not finished yet, work in progress.

 ## Installation

 You can install the package via composer: